menu

 Demographics

 The people who call Cascade home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cascade residents report their race to be White, followed by Asian.
-Important ancestries of people in Cascade include German, Irish, Luxemburger, Polish, and Scottish.
+Important ancestries of people in Cascade include German, Irish, Swiss, Luxemburger, and Polish.

 The most common language spoken in Cascade is English.
 Other important languages spoken here include Spanish and Italian.